Culinary Class Wars: Round 1: Black Spoon Elimination Challenge

 In the first round, the 80 Black Spoons were given 100 minutes to cook a personal signature dish.

+One of the judges would taste the dish, and then decide if the contestant would move on to the next round, or if they were eliminated on the spot.
+Contestants could also be deferred if the judge tasting their dish was unsure if they should progress to the next round, and allowed for the other judge to weigh in with a second opinion.

-A judge tasted this and then decided to either pass or eliminate the contestant.
-If the judge was uncertain then the contestant was put on hold for a second opinion by the other judge.
-20 Black Spoons were required to pass the first round so, when less than 20 contestants had passed, the judges chose from the deferred contestants to fill the remaining places.
+For this round, 20 Black Spoon chefs were chosen to advance to the next round, to match the number of White Spoon chefs.
+As fewer than 20 contestants had received passes to continue to the next round at the end of the cooking time, the judges chose from the deferred contestants to fill the remaining places.
 The 20 White Spoons were given a bye and automatically advanced to the second round.

 The 20 survivors of this round and their signature dishes were as follows.
 The final four required a second opinion.